Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - Added farm logic for adding farms
 - added pigs logic for adding
+- done with the bar chart in expenses in expenses reports
+- done with the PIG sold and Expense table in expense reports

 # CHANGES
 - I change the API instead of /login-register I change it into /login for login and /register for register because it's the url of each pages